How To Create Your Own Hygge At Home

 Did you know Danes experience over 250 days of rain ☔ a year?
-Which has made them - you guessed it - (aside from being pros at buying wet weather gear), pros at spending time indoors.
-Danes have well and truly perfected the art of staying home, turning their homes into sanctuaries of hygge 💕
+Which has made them - you guessed it - (aside from being experts at buying wet weather gear), pros at spending time indoors.
+Danes have well and truly perfected the art of staying home, turning their homes into sanctuaries of Hygge (Hue-guh). 💕

 Create your own hygge at home with these favourites...

 If you could describe hygge with one item it would be candles.
 Candles are our absolute favourite hygge item, and can make any space instantly cosy with soft, warm, glowing lights.
 Warmth, cosiness, comfort and joy all in one go!
-We love them so much we've made our own range of beautiful Hygge candles, you can view them here.
+We love them so much we've made our own range of beautiful Hygge candles.

 2. Soft lighting